-The research interests of our laboratory lie at the intersection of image-guided interventions, cancer and vascular biology and molecular imaging.
+The research interests of our laboratory lie at the intersection of image-guided interventions, cancer and vascular biology, and molecular and advanced 3D imaging.

 Interventional oncology represents the fourth arm of cancer therapy offering locoregional treatment approaches for a variety of malignancies.
 These approaches apply minimally invasive procedures to target cancer using percutaneous or endovascular techniques.
 In using imaging to directly modulate the tissue environment of the targeted cancer, these techniques provide a unique lens through which to study the tumor microenvironment.
 The tumor microenvironment comprises complex interactions between cancer cells and the stroma including immune cells, fibroblasts, the extracellular matrix as well as vascular networks.
 Our interests focus broadly on the study of the tumor microenvironment and how alterations in the tumor microenvironment affect subpopulations of cancer cells as well as how they influence the interactions of stromal cells with the tumor.
 Given that these are in vivo phenomena, the development of novel in vivo molecular imaging strategies is implicit in order to characterize these interactions.
 These studies will lead to new therapeutic targets and imaging strategies that can be applied for new and improved interventions.
 Current projects in the lab emphasize this goal in the context of a variety of disciplines including molecular biology, metabolism, immunology, bioengineering and imaging physics.